- 21F-B3-3;VET-KA hold 3A;;Veterinary Imaging

 4 weeks activities (08.30 to 14.30):

-2 weeks of practicals to cover basic radiography including radiation safety and radiobiology
+2 weeks of practicals to cover basic radiography and ultrasound including radiation safety and radiobiology

-2 weeks of clinical rotations to include small and large animal radiology, ultrasound, CT and MRI.
+2 weeks of clinical lab to include small and large animal radiology, CT and MRI.

 Supervised work including e-learning and guided cases in order to facilitate the students’ learning of the methodology and principles of diagnostic imaging.